 There are four main types of sea freight shipping:

-- Dry bulk shipping - This specialised ocean freight shipping method involves the placement of certain dry goods directly into the hold of an ocean carrier rather than in a container that is then moved onto the ship.
+- Dry bulk shipping- This specialized ocean freight shipping method involves the placement of certain dry goods directly into the hold of an ocean carrier rather than in a container that is then moved onto the ship.

-- Roll on, Roll Off (RORO) - This type of ocean shipping is used for items like vehicles that don’t need to be containerised to be moved onto the ship.
+- Roll on, Roll Off (RORO)- This type of ocean shipping is used for items like vehicles that don’t need to be containerized to be moved onto the ship.
 Instead, they are rolled or driven directly onto the cargo ship and secured, then rolled or driven off the ship at the destination.

 The Benefits and Disadvantages of Using Sea Freight Logistics

 Like any other shipping method, there are upsides and downsides to shipping cargo via sea freight logistics.

 One of the biggest benefits of sea freight shipping is that it’s cost-effective, especially when utilized for long trips.
 Sea freight shipping allows you to send large quantities of goods at the same time at a cost significantly lower than shipping via other methods.
 For instance, Cargo vessels can carry an average of 18,000 containers, meaning each ship can move a large amount of cargo in each shipment.
 The high volume of cargo containers on each ship makes it less expensive than other shipping methods per container.
 Sea freight shipping, whether you’re using full container load (FCL) or less than container load (LCL), is far more inexpensive than moving similar amounts of freight via air.